anjackson/anjackson.github.io/digipres-lessons-learned/index.md

 - Google Doc does not fit in OAIS

+- DigiPres and the big niches - 3D, maths, ?

 - Serialisation, marshalling, pickling, parsing,

+- Data formats and schema and composition, separate files FTW.

+What a good file format looks like (from a preservation perspective):
+- Signature/magic - predicable location, unique, human-readable ideally
+- No soft edges - PDF vaguaries over header location and tail.
+- Versioning and profiles - clarity of methodology, part of header when necessary, etc.
+- Principle of least power - sub-Turing complete please
+- Standard base format - writing parsers is hard, yeah

+Web Packging Exists!

 Language as critical as it/dp boundsary is tense Format obsolescence is not as urgent and terrible as advertised